scratch-ed/itch/packages/core/pages/index.md

 - The Scratch GUI.
   This is the graphical user interface that you see when you open Scratch.
   It is written in JavaScript and React.
-  FTRPRF has its own fork of this, integrating the Scratch GUI with the FTRPRF platform.
 - The Scratch VM.
   This is the "brain" of the operation.
   This takes the Scratch blocks, converts them to an internal representation and executes the code.